stephan-kim/stephan-kim.github.io/_posts/2016-08-22-its-happening.markdown

 there is outstanding (really!), but doesn't even come close to the landscape.
 Additionally, you will pass through the Bluntau valley (see above), which is a sight in its own right.
-If the Joch Almen don't satisfy you, you can hike some more by walking all the way to the german border, where you'll find the Stahlhaus, an alpine hut named after a guy called "Karl von Stahl".
+If the Joch Almen don't satisfy you, you can hike some more by walking all the way to the German border, where you'll find the Stahlhaus, an alpine hut named after a guy called "Karl von Stahl".
 Can't make this shit up.
 They serve food and drink and you can even stay there over night.